tonytsheng/DBHUB/SOLUTIONS_ARCH/PG_LOGREPL/readme.md

 PostgreSQL uses a publication-subscription model so on the source database, you will create a publication and on the target you will subscribe to this publication.

-1. Build a self managed PostgreSQL database running on an ec2 instance for your target.
+1. Build a self managed PostgreSQL database running on an EC2 instance for your target.
 See https://hbayraktar.medium.com/how-to-install-postgresql-15-on-amazon-linux-2023-a-step-by-step-guide-57eebb7ad9fc
+Once your EC2 machine has been configured:
 ```
 % sudo -i -u postgres psql
 CREATE USER ttsheng WITH PASSWORD 'password';